cube-drone/rt0/players-guide/src/player/combat.md

 * If any player has accumulated 0 Corruption, mark one tally in the Supremacy box.

 Accumulated Supremacy makes combat _more difficult_ as the game goes on.
-Every time the players reach a milestone on the Supremacy Worksheet, the GM draws a card and gives some or all of the game's adversaries a buff.

-However, accumulating Supremacy is good: it's one of the only ways in the game to shed Corruption points, for one!

 ## A Sample Adversary
 This is _Brock_, an example of the kind of fellow one might get in a scuffle with: